-Figure 44.
-Total macrobenthos abundance and richness in four sampling stations across the coastline of Candelaria Municipality as MEBA results for the WESTCHINAMIN MP, Candelaria, Zambales; 06 June 2018.
+Figure 120 - Total macrobenthos abundance and richness in four sampling stations across the coastline of Candelaria Municipality as MEBA results for the WESTCHINAMIN MP, Candelaria, Zambales; 06 June 2018.

-In reference to Table 23, diversity measurements based on the Shannon-Weiner Index are generally low (<2.0); revealing the relatively highest value of 1.73 attributed to sampling station BNT2, while the lowest diversity value at 1.30 was determined at sampling station BNT3.
+Diversity measurements based on the Shannon-Weiner Index are generally low (<2.0); revealing the relatively highest value of 1.73 attributed to sampling station BNT2, while the lowest diversity value at 1.30 was determined at sampling station BNT3.
 In normal conditions for aquatic biota and the associated habitat, the diversity index value is more than 2.0.
-Values above 3.0 indicate that the habitat structure is stable and balanced, while values midway from 1.0 to 2.0 describe a threatened condition; furthermore, values lower than 1.0 indicates pollution and degradation of habitat structure (Goncalves and Menezes, 2011); the Diversity Index however, very rarely exceeds a 4.5 value.
-Diversity is expected to decrease with increasing disturbances (Plafkin, ET Al., 1989).
+Values above 3.0 indicate that the habitat structure is stable and balanced, while values midway from 1.0 to 2.0 describe a threatened condition; furthermore, values lower than 1.0 indicates pollution and degradation of habitat structure (GONCALVES AND MENEZES, 2011); the Diversity Index however, very rarely exceeds a 4.5 value.
+Diversity is expected to decrease with increasing disturbances (PLAFKIN, ET AL., 1989).